DhananjayThomble/URL-Shortener-App/.github/PULL_REQUEST_TEMPLATE.md

 - Are there environment variables that should be set?
 - What are the minimal test data to have?
-- What is expected (happy path) to have (input and output)?
 - Any other important info that could help to test that PR

-## Mandatory Tasks

-- [ ] Make sure you have review changeous from netlify bot.

 ## Checklist